Understanding Mortgage Basics

 The loan can come in the form of a lump-sum payment, monthly payments, a line of credit, or a combination, usually tax-free.
 Interest accrues on the loan balance, but no payments are required.
 When a borrower dies, sells the property, or moves out permanently, the loan must be repaid entirely.

-The fees for an FHA-insured home equity conversion mortgage, by far the most common type of reverse mortgage, can add up:
+The fees for an FHA-insured home equity conversion mortgage, typically the most common type of reverse mortgage, can add up:

 • An initial mortgage insurance premium of 2% and an annual MIP that equals 0.5% of the outstanding mortgage balance